 Now you know how to tell when you’re dehydrated, but why does it matter that much?
 In fact, why are people hospitalized from dehydration?

 First off, what does water do for our bodies?

-Water helps create saliva (essential for digestion), it regulates body temperature, provides cushioning and protecting for your spinal cord, joints, and tissues, it boosts energy, maximizes your physical performance, improves blood oxygen circulation, improves your mood, aids in the excretion of waste, and keeps your immune system healthy.
+Water helps create saliva (essential for digestion), regulates body temperature, provides cushioning and protection for your spinal cord, joints, and tissues, boosts energy, maximizes your physical performance, improves blood oxygen circulation, improves your mood, aids in the excretion of waste, and keeps your immune system healthy.

 While you probably were aware of most of these, many people don’t realize how important water is for the immune system.
 How does water keep your immune system up and running?
 Water is a key player in the absorption of “important vitamins, minerals, and nutrients from your food, which will increase your chances of staying healthy.”
-In fact, when you drink enough water your immune system is healthier and therefore has been shown to “help prevent certain medical conditions” such as constipation, kidney stones, exercise-induced asthma, urinary tract infections, and hypertension.
+When you drink enough water, your immune system is healthier and therefore has been shown to “help prevent certain medical conditions” such as constipation, kidney stones, exercise-induced asthma, urinary tract infections, and hypertension.